Clarence Day: Career

 Day's "In the Green Mountain Country" recounted the 1933 death and funeral of U.S. president Calvin Coolidge.
 His essay collection The Crow's Nest received a favorable review in The Nation by the prominent U.S. academician Carl Van Doren; a revised edition with new essays, poems and drawings was published after Day's death under the title After All.

 Day achieved lasting fame in literary circles for his comment "The world of books is the most remarkable creation of man.
 Nothing else that he builds ever lasts.
 Monuments fall, nations perish, civilizations grow old and die out; and, after an era of darkness, new races build others.
 But in the world of books are volumes that have seen this happen again and again, and yet live on, still young, still as fresh as the day they were written, still telling men's hearts of the hearts of men centuries dead."
 The quotation was used in the endpapers for A Soldier's Reader.

-The American Library Association honored individuals for outstanding work in encouraging the love of books and reading with the Clarence Day Award from 1959-1980.
-Honorees included Robert B. Downs, Mary Ann O'Brian Malkin, Dee Brown and Granville Hicks.
+The American Library Association honored individuals for outstanding work in encouraging the love of books and reading with the Clarence Day Award from 1959 to 1980.
+Honorees included Robert B. Downs, Mary Ann O'Brian Malkin, Dee Brown, Frances Clarke Sayers and Granville Hicks.